An Easy Guide To Finding Local Quality Meat Sources

 How old are the animals when butchered?

 The farmer should be more than happy to answer these questions.
-They will often give you a call as it is easier than typing their process out since they are busy people.
+They will often call you as it is easier than typing their process out since they are busy people.

 Email Template For Contacting Farmers